noahmank/JumpIN-Game/README.md

 ### Deliverable 3
 This submission includes the updated UML diagram, source code, test cases, along with documentation.
 In addition, an updated GUI component, a game solver, as well as undo and redo buttons.

+### Deliverable 4
+This submission includes an updated UML class diagram, an updated UML sequence diagram, updated source code, updated test cases, and updated documentation.
+In addition, an updated GUI component, along with a 'Save' and 'Open' feature.

 # Advancement

 ### Deliverable 1